Therapy for pregnancy, children & families.

 Setbacks are the essential part of the process.

-These are the fundamentals of what I do as a parent-child therapist:
+These are the fundamentals of what I do as therapist:

 1.